Diligent Effort

 Here are some sample questions and answers that will help you understand the declination exemption under F.S.
 626.914(4):

-A: No, the exemption requiring only one declination will not apply if there is no single residential structure with a dwelling replacement cost of $700,000 or more.
-Even though one policy will be issued to cover all of the buildings included in a single condominium association, an agent cannot use the aggregate replacement cost value of the buildings to reach the threshold.
-This is because the language in the statute specifically refers to “the residential structure.”
-The agent will only need one declination if any residential structure has a dwelling replacement cost of $700,000 or more, but the qualifying structure must be “residential.”
+A: No. The exemption requiring only one declination will not apply if no single residential structure has a dwelling replacement cost of $700,000 or more.
+Even though one policy will be issued to cover all the buildings included in a single condominium association, an agent cannot use the aggregate replacement cost value of the buildings to reach the threshold.
+The language in the statute specifically refers to "the residential structure."
+The agent will only need one declination if any residential structure has a dwelling replacement cost of $700,000 or more, but the qualifying structure must be "residential."
 It must have dwelling units and cannot be solely a pool, commercial unit, or other common area.

-Q: If an individual coverage such as liability was written on a residential structure with a dwelling replacement cost of $700,000 or more, would the one declination exemption apply?
+Q: Does the one declination exemption apply if an individual coverage such as liability was written on a residential structure with a dwelling replacement cost of $700,000 or more?

 A: Yes.
-So long as the residential structure has a dwelling replacement cost of $700,000 or more, any type of coverage that requires a diligent effort would require only the one declination.
+So long as the residential structure has a replacement cost of $700,000 or more, any coverage requiring a diligent effort would need only one declination.
 Section 626.914(4), Florida Statutes, does not limit the type of coverage sought to a property policy.
-It specifically states: “diligent effort means seeking coverage from and having been rejected by at least one authorized insurer currently writing this type of coverage and documenting this rejection."
+It states explicitly: "diligent effort means seeking coverage from and having been rejected by at least one authorized insurer currently writing this type of coverage and documenting this rejection."

 What coverages fall under the E&O category?

-When professions require E&O type coverage, many of the products include E&O in a package commonly referred to as a “professional liability” policy.
+When professions require E&O coverage, many products include E&O in a package commonly referred to as a “professional liability” policy.
 On October 1, 2011, the Office of Insurance Regulation stated that professional liability could be considered E&O insurance.
-Thus, only a disclosure form is necessary when professional liability coverage is purchased.
+Thus, only a disclosure form is necessary when purchasing professional liability coverage.

 *This does not include medical malpractice or professional liability for a licensed medical facility or personnel.